 Essential buffing pads: wool vs. foam pads for different stages

 Wool cuts deeper, foam finishes smoother.
-Match pads to your gelcoat needs:
+Match pads to your gelcoat needs.
+Here's how to choose:

 - Wool pads for heavy oxidation removal